txt/se23/README.md

 ## Timetable

-(somewhere in Oct, we'll need to run a showcase session.
+(somewhere in Oct, we'll need to run a pitch session.
 Details TBD)

 |When| No lecture| What|
 |----|:------:|-----|